 Nutrition for 1 slice (roughly 1 ounce) of Walmart Wheat Sandwich Bread.

 What is wheat bread?
 Wheat bread is NOT the same as whole wheat!
 A bread made with wheat flour, which is refined white flour.
-Very similar to white bread with slightly more nutrients.
+Wheat bread is very similar to white bread, but contains slightly more nutrients.

 Whole wheat bread